 - Study group – the group that gets the new treatment being tested

 - Doctors/researchers do not know if the new treatment is better than the standard treatment, but they believe it is as good and may be better.

 After the Phase 3 trial, the FDA reviews the clinical trial results to make sure the treatment is safe and effective for people to use.
 The FDA decides whether to approve the treatment so that it is available for all patients.

 There are many frequently asked questions about Phase 3 trials.
 These include:

 A computer decides which patients are in the control group and which patients are in the study group.
 Patients have a chance of being in either group.
 The patient and doctor do not decide.
 It is random and due to chance alone.
 This helps to avoid bias in the clinical trial.
 (Bias happens when human choices affect a study’s results.)

 In single blind studies, patients do not know whether they are in the control or study group, but the doctor does.
 In double blind studies, neither the patients nor the doctors know which patients are in each group.
 (In case of an emergency, doctors can find this information in the study file.)

 A placebo is something that looks like medicine, but is not.
 If a placebo is used, it is given together with the best standard treatment.
 This allows doctors/researchers to compare standard treatment alone to standard treatment with a new drug.

-In Phase IV trials, doctors/researchers study treatments that the FDA has already approved.
-The goal of Phase IV trials is to continue studying side effects of a new treatment.
+In Phase 4 trials, doctors/researchers study treatments that the FDA has already approved.
+The goal of Phase 4 clinical trials is to continue studying side effects of a new treatment.